 How can the travel trade help your business?

 The travel trade is made up of a network of travel distributors (or intermediaries), who are independent businesses from across the globe.
-They cover all the channels through which a traveller can buy your product, and each play a specific role in the planning and booking cycle of your potential customers.
-They are especially important if your business would like to target international markets
+They cover multiple channels through which a consumer can buy your product or experience.
+Each play a specific role in the planning and booking cycle of your potential customers.
+They are especially important if your business wants to target international markets.

 What can I sell through travel distributors?